-Who or what first inspired you to become a designer?
+What first inspired you to become an artist?

 What are you working on at the moment?